EPFL-VILAB/com-304-robotics-project/ROS_Homework_Ungraded/ROS2_homework_task.md

 In this section of the homework, you should go through the ROS2 CLI tools tutorial (<https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools.html>), following along and ensuring you can run everything from the tutorials on your PC.
 Once you've done that, you should be able to answer the below questions about the basics of ROS:

-- What do you need to run in every new shell before you can use ROS2?
+- (2 points) What do you need to run in every new shell before you can use ROS2?
 Is there a way to skip having to run this in every new shell?
-- What is a node?
+- (3 points) What is a node?
 How much should a single node generally do?
 How many publishers/subscribers/services/actions can one node have/offer?
-- What is a topic?
+- (2 points) What is a topic?
 How many publishers can publish to a single topic?
 How many subscribers can subscribe to a single topic?
-- What is a service?
+- (2 points) What is a service?
 How can you call a service from the command line?
-- What is a ROS parameter?
+- (2 points) What is a ROS parameter?
 When might you want to use a ROS parameter over other parameter types?
-What could they be useful for in your project?
-- What is an action?
+- (2 points) What is an action?
 How are they different from services?
-- How can you find all of the currently active nodes/topics/services/parameters/actions?
+- (1 point) How can you find all of the currently active nodes/topics/services/parameters/actions?
-- How can you view the full ROS interaction graph?
+- (1 point) How can you view the full ROS interaction graph?

 ### ROS2 with python